Washburn University Campus Advocate

-The Washburn University Victim Advocate is a trained professional hired to support victims of crime by advocating on their behalf, offering assistance in navigating the criminal justice system, providing emotional support, or simply sharing crime victim rights and reporting options.
-The Victim Advocate offers these confidential services free of cost to all Washburn University and Washburn Tech students, staff, and faculty.
+The Washburn University Campus Advocate is a trained professional hired to support victims of crime by advocating on their behalf, offering assistance in navigating the criminal justice system, providing emotional support, or simply sharing crime victim rights and reporting options.
+The Campus Advocate offers these confidential services free of cost to all Washburn University and Washburn Tech students, staff, and faculty.

 What does "Confidential" mean?

-The Victim Advocate may provide a variety of services including assistance with the following:
+The Campus Advocate may provide a variety of services to victims of crime including assistance with the following:

 - Information on victim rights